 Elmiron Lawsuit – Patients are prescribed Janssen Pharmaceuticals’ Elmiron (pentosan polysulfate sodium) to treat bladder conditions.
-But mounting evidence links long-term Elmiron use to serious side effects in a different part of the body—the eyes.
+Mounting evidence links long-term Elmiron use to serious side effects in a different part of the body—the eyes.

 Elmiron Uses and Approval History